aerickt/steno-dictionaries/README.md

  - `TK*EU` is always used for the initial `TKEU` sound when starting a word
     - `TK*EU/REBGT` → direct
     - `TK*EU/HREU/SKWREPBT` → diligents
+ - `TP*EU` is used for sounds spelled with "ph" that are pronounced as "F"
+    - `TP*EU/SEUBGS` → physics
+    - `TP*EU/HRO/SO/TP*EU` → philosophy
  - `EU` is used for long I when it is spelled with an "I" or a "Y"
     - `AR/PE/SKWREU/KWROE` → arpegg**i**o
     - `KUFRB/KWREU` → curvy
     - `KRUFT/KWREU/HREU` → crustily
     - > There are a lot of words that just *feel* wrong to use `EU` instead of `AOE` based on my experience using main.json.
 I haven't been able to figure out what causes this, so I've resorted to include both `EU` and `AOE` in these cases where it's ambiguous to me.
-However, if it's spelled with an I and has a long I sound, I can guarantee that `EU` can be used.
+However, if it's spelled with an I and has a long I sound, `EU` should be used.
     - > this pattern is from main.json and its suffixes such as "-y", "-ry", "-ly", etc.
- - `-RBL` → "shl" sound
+ - `-RBL` is used for the "shl" sound
     - `TK*EU/TPE/REPB/-RBL` → differential
     - `TPAOEU/TPHAPB/-RBL` → financial